RaccoonlabDev/docs/doc/ice/README.md

 ```
 Old algorithm:
 Using interrupts and input capture it remembers the time when last and previous impulses were captured.
-Every 10 ms it calculates the frequncy of impulses using current and previous time and put this value to some ring buffer with size 20.
+Every 10 ms it calculates the frequency of impulses using current and previous time and puts this value to some ring buffer with size 20.
 Every 100 ms it gets median value from this buffer and publishes `esc_status` uavcan msg.
 This frequency and `esc index` can be modified using parameters.
 ```

 ### 4.3.
 Engine controlling algorithm

-The engine is controlled using `starter`, `ignition` and `throttle` are used to control engine.
-They all use `RawCommand` as control input.
+The engine is controlled using `starter`, `ignition` and `throttle` are used to control the engine.
+They all use `RawCommand` as a control input.

 1. The throttle state is directly controlled by RawCommand.
-It means that input command value is one-to-one mapped into pwm duration.
+It means that the input command value is one-to-one mapped into PWM duration.
 The lower and higher borders of duration are defined in corresponding parameters.
 2. The engine ignition has 2 states.
 When it is enabled it has max pwm duration, else it has min duration.
-The value of RawCommand of corresponding channel higher than some offset means enabled.
-You can setup offset in parameters.
+The value of RawCommand of the corresponding channel is higher than some offset means enabled.
+You can set up offset in parameters.
-3. The starter has 2 states like ignition but logic is a little different.
-If input channel value is greater than offset, it will perform an attempt to run engine with duration up to certain time.
-If attempt is unsuccessful, it will turn off for certain time (to signalize that it's unsuccessful), and then try again.
-If median speed for last second is greater than some certain value it will stop attempt.
-Durations and offsets can be setup in parameters.
+3. The starter has 2 states like ignition but the logic is a little different.
+If the input channel value is greater than offset, it will perform an attempt to run an engine with a duration up to a certain time.
+If an attempt is unsuccessful, it will turn off for a certain time (to signalize that it's unsuccessful), and then try again.
+If the median speed for last second is greater than some certain value it will stop attempts.
+Durations and offsets can be set up in parameters.

-In any way, if last RawCommand with corresponding channel value message is received more than 2 seconds ago, all states of controlled devices will be switched to default.
+In any way, if the last RawCommand with corresponding channel value message is received more than 2 seconds ago, all states of controlled devices will be switched to default.

 ## 5. Auxiliary functions description

-(in process)
+(in progress)

 ## 6. Led indication

-- when starter is enabled, led is on
+- when the starter is enabled, led is on
-- when starter is disabled, led is off
+- when the starter is disabled, led is off

 ## 7. Usage example on a table

-(in process)
+(in progress)

 ## 8. UAV usage example

-This node has been sucessfully tested on VTOL.
+This node has been successfully tested on VTOL.
 Here is an example of RPM and RawCommand values collected from one of the flight logs.

 ![parameters](rpm_from_rc.png?raw=true "parameters")